datagrovecr/programmers-corner/Outlines/Github_plan.md

 ## Programmer's Corner
 * Created based on developer feedback to provide a time when we can work and learn together "live"
-* We will offer two Programmers Corner sessions a month for a bit and see how it goes - if they are helpful that's great, if not that's ok, too!
+* We will offer two Programmer's Corner sessions a month for a bit and see how it goes - if they are helpful that's great, if not that's ok, too!
-* If this is something that you want to keep doing please add topics you would like to cover in the Discord thread - if we don't see ideas we will take that as an indication that you are not interested in continuing with Programmers Corner
+* If this is something that you want to keep doing please add topics you would like to cover in the Discord thread - if we don't see ideas we will take that as an indication that you are not interested in continuing with Programmer's Corner

 ## Commits